Yan Gomes Preview, Player Props: Cubs vs. Reds

 Yan Gomes At The Plate

-- Gomes is hitting .266 with 15 doubles, two triples, nine home runs and 16 walks.
+- Gomes has 15 doubles, two triples, nine home runs and 16 walks while hitting .266.

-- In 62.0% of his 92 games this season, Gomes has picked up at least one hit.
-He's also had 19 multi-hit games.

-- Looking at the 92 games he has played this season, he's homered in eight of them (8.7%), and in 2.7% of his trips to the dish.
+- He has hit a home run in 8.6% of his games this year, and 2.6% of his trips to the dish.

-- Gomes has had an RBI in 34 games this season (37.0%), including 10 multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in two contests.
+- Gomes has picked up an RBI in 36.6% of his games this season, with more than one RBI in 10.8% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.